slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A memorandum is written not to inform the reader, but to protect the writer."
 -- Dean Acheson*

+> *"A government that is big enough to give you all you want is big enough to take it all away."
+-- Barry Goldwater*

 ### On inequality